JupyterPhysSciLab/JPSLUtils/README.md

 included.

 #### Change Log
-  * 0.5.4 added cell hiding toggle, which cells chosen with instructor tools.
+  * 0.5.4 added cell hiding toggle, which cells to hide chosen with instructor tools.
   * 0.5.3 add `select_containing_cell` and
     `insert_text_at_beginning_of_current_cell` to JS routines.
 Add python calls `havenp()` to check for `numpy as np` and `havepd()`